abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

-create-drop		-- create tables and drop it upon program finish. used in testing. update 			-- add schema but don't delete any prior ones none (default)	-- make no changes to any schema validate		-- validate existance of schema; if not found then throw exception
+create-drop		-- create tables and drop it upon program finish. used in testing. update 			-- add schema but don't delete any prior ones none (default)	-- make no changes to any schema validate		-- validate existence of schema; if not found then throw exception
 ```

 **Create a database manually and specify URL in properties file using `spring.datasource.url` property and when the application is run, all of the _@Entity_ will be made (or mapped, if they already exist) into table in the specified database**.